 During the pandemic some of our engagement programmes were temporarily suspended.
 However, we were determined to find new and exciting ways to continue to engage patients, staff and our wider community with the Arts during this challenging time.
-With the help of many of our wonderful facilitators and partners, we have been able to create digital content and remote projects, including online live and interactive music, art and creative writing workshops, postal projects, pre-recorded workshops and art & wellbeing e-magazines.
+With the help of many of our wonderful facilitators and partners, we were able to create digital content and deliver remote projects.
+This included online live and interactive music, art and creative writing workshops, postal projects, pre-recorded workshops and art & wellbeing e-magazines.

-Paper Birch have continued to bring amazing interactive content to Imperial College Healthcare NHS Trust patients online.
+Paper Birch brought amazing interactive content to Imperial College Healthcare NHS Trust patients online.

-They previously delivered arts and craft workshops via video-call on the Neuro- Rehabilitation ward, (Monday afternoons).
-These are now back up and running in person.
+They previously delivered weekly arts and craft workshops via video-call on the Neuro- Rehabilitation ward.
+These are now back up and running in-person.

-Bi-weekly evening art workshops continue to be run by artist Rhian Sutcliffe for Imperial Trust staff.
+Bi-weekly evening art workshops were established and run by artist Rhian Sutcliffe for Imperial Trust staff.
 These workshops continue to be run in-person on a monthly basis.

 Art and Wellbeing Group